AlexHeindel/Feynman-Diagram-Studio/README.md

 - Rename a diagram by double-clicking its title above the canvas or choosing Edit → Rename Diagram
 - Editable JSON project files
 - Vector SVG/PDF export and PNG/JPEG export at 300, 600, or 1200 ppi
+- LaTeX export for TikZ-Feynman, TikZ-FeynHand, feynMP, feynMF, PST-Feyn, and axodraw2

 ### Feynman diagram features